 - Garnish with mint and enjoy!

-When looking for keto-friendly vegetables, aim for leafy greens with high levels of phytonutrients and low levels of carbs.
+When looking for keto-friendly vegetables, aim for leafy greens with many phytonutrients and low carbs.
 Green cruciferous vegetables are generally a great choice, as are

-Broccoli: This great nutrient-filled vegetable contains essential minerals and vitamins like potassium, zinc, beta carotene, vitamins B1, B3 B6, and B2.
+Broccoli: This great nutrient-filled vegetable contains essential minerals and vitamins like potassium, zinc, beta carotene, vitamins B1, B3, B6, and B12.
 Enjoy it raw or sauteed with some olive oil or ghee.

 Kale: Spinach’s heartier kale sister is another great nutrient-dense option for those sticking with a keto diet.
 For a delicious side dish, set your oven to 300 degrees Fahrenheit, put kale leaves on a lined baking sheet, and sprinkle with olive oil and salt.
 Roast the kale for about 15 minutes or until crispy.

 Keto Fruits and Vegetables to Avoid

 While all fruits and vegetables can provide nutritional benefits, not all are suitable for a keto diet.
 As a general rule, aim for low-glycemic fruits, like berries and non-starchy vegetables.
 Here are a few fruits and veggies that you might want to steer clear of on a keto diet, even though they’re all a great source of vitamins and nutrients.

 Always keep in mind that when you’re on a keto eating plan, you’ve got to minimize your net carbs, so these keto-friendly fruits and vegetables can provide a great addition to a keto eating plan.
 If you still need to get things moving, you might want to consider a fiber supplement for keto, too.